 - Toenail trauma.
 If you know anyone who runs regularly, you may hear stories about someone who ran so much their toenail fell off!
 While that can happen, the truth is toenail trauma can come about for any number of reasons—stubbing your toe, dropping something heavy on your toe, wearing shoes that don’t fit properly, or trimming your nails too closely.

 - Corns.
 These hardened layers of skin on your foot are caused by friction and pressure.
 Not only are they painful, but they can lead to something more severe like nerve damage.

-- Calluses.
+- Foot Calluses.
 Similar to corns, calluses primarily develop as a result of friction.
-Calluses are often bigger, though, spreading out over a larger area.
+Foot calluses are often bigger, though, spreading out over a larger area.
 They also tend to have more of an irregular shape than a corn.
 If not treated, a callus may grow larger until it becomes infected.

 It’s essential not to ignore an issue and assume it will go away on its own.
 While several conditions on this list can be treated with over-the-counter remedies, it may be worth visiting a podiatrist if they persist or if you have a condition such as diabetes that causes wounds to heal slowly.

-How Can a Roanoke Podiatrist Help Your Toenail and Skin Problems?
+How Can a Roanoke Podiatrist Help Your Toenail, Nail Fungus and Skin Problems?